+The context menu also contains commands that allow to hide closed subtrees, to blind out inner nodes, to collapse or expand the tree.
+The commands help to keep track of a proof.

-- Goals: In this pane the open goals of a certain proof (corresponding to one entry in the upper left pane) are listed.
-To work on a certain goal just click on it and the selected sequent will be shown in the right pane. - User Constraint: To explain this functionality would go beyond the scope of this quicktour.
-It won't be required in the sequel. - Proof Search Strategy: This tab allows you to define the active strategy from a set of available strategies.
-If you want to prove some properties of a JAVA-program you should use the strategy Java DL, as in the sequel of this quicktour.
-For pure logic problems use the strategy FOL.
-Furthermore, you can set the maximum number of automatic rule applications by moving the slider.
-If the checkbox Autoresume strategy is selected, the prover automatically resumes applying the strategy after an interactive rule application.
-The Loop-, Method- and Query treatment options allow you to specify which strategy KeY ought to follow when these constructs are encountered and are, except for the latter, set to Expand by default.
-The other two options (OCL simplification and Specification extraction) are of no relevance for the remainder of the quicktour. - Rules: In this pane all the rules available in the system are indicated.
+Goals: In this pane the open goals of a certain proof (corresponding to one entry in the upper left pane) are listed.
+To work on a certain goal just click on it and the selected sequent will be shown in the right pane.

+User Constraint: To explain this functionality would go beyond the scope of this quicktour.
+It won't be required in the sequel.

+Rules: In this pane all the rules available in the system are indicated.
 KeY distinguishes between axiomatic taclets (rules that are always true in the given logic), lemmas (that are derived from and thus provable by axiomatic taclets) and built-in rules (for example how certain expressions can be simplified).